ChristianMp15/PF_ITAI1378/README.md

 #Repository Structure

-The repositorie is organise into the following folders:
+The repositorie is organise into the following files:
-- Labs: Contains all the Lab assignements I completed.
+- Labs: all the Lab assignements I completed.
-- Assignments: Contains all the Assignments
+- Assignments: all the Assignments I completed and the one I participated in.
 # Key Topics
 Throughout this Course, We worked on Various topics, including:
 - Introduction to Computer Vision